 “(They) assisted me in understanding some of the things that led to my offending and helped me to develop strategies to deal with future problems.
 Before working with Salford Foundation, I felt that I had very little emotional or psychological support.
 I now feel more prepared and optimistic for my future.”

-If you would like to find more about our Achieve programmer or adult offender management services, please get in touch.
+If you would like to find more about our Achieve programme or adult offender management services, please get in touch.

 Sandrine Beaunol